Finite atomic lattices and their monomial ideals: Weak coordinatizations

+From B, C, D and E, $g$ is an isomorphism from $P$ to $P^{'}$.
+Further, by (\ref{11113}), $\mathcal{M}$ is a weak coordinatization of $P$. \endproof

-The following example will illustrate Theorem \ref{sect3-1t}. \begin{example} Let $P$ be a finite atomic lattice with a labeling as Fig.6.
-It is easy to see that the labeling of $P$ satisfies the conditions of Theorem \ref{sect3-1t} and does not satisfy the conditions of Lemma \ref{sect2-2l}.
-50pt
+The following two examples will illustrate Theorem \ref{sect3-1t}. \begin{example} \emph{Let $P$ be a finite atomic lattice with a labeling as Fig.6.
+It is easy to see that the labeling of $P$ satisfies the conditions of Theorem \ref{sect3-1t} and does not satisfy the conditions of Lemma \ref{sect2-2l}.} 50pt